How to Have a Game of Thrones Party and Feast like Winter is Coming

 I began by creating a Facebook event a month and a half in advance; hardly the stuff of Lannisters and Starks, but giving people enough notice to really think about their costumes was crucial.
 And it meant that, in the weeks leading up to the event, I could build some serious hype.

 I’m talking discussions about Medieval Buttered Beer and Hot Cider.
 I’m talking about discussions about our fave GoT characters.
 I’m talking people FIGHTING for the right to dress as Jon Snow, or Daenerys, or Arya Stark.
 Each week, I would post a photo or question and watch as guests got themselves worked up into a stupor over it.
-And, as discussions grew more fevered, so too did people’s desire to create a grey costume.
+And, as discussions grew more fevered, so too did people’s desire to create a great costume.

 So far, so good.